The 5 Stages of White Privilege Awareness

 Not one for easing into things, that guy.
 Consistent with the demographics of the small private Christian college I attended, the overwhelming majority of our group was white.
 I was sitting near the back and I remember thinking, “Excuse me???
 Who are you calling racist?
 My high school boyfriend was totally Korean.
 How could I be a racist if I dated someone who wasn’t white?
 No way.”
 I’d like to say that despite my discomfort I listened with an open mind and thus began a lifelong quest of inner examination and contemplation surrounding race and my own whiteness.
 But I didn’t.
 I completely tuned him out, full of my own righteous indignation.

 It might have helped if our speaker had defined his terms.
-And maybe he did, I wouldn’t know.
+And maybe he did, I wouldn’t know because I stopped listening.
 Understanding the terms is important.
 I didn’t like being called a racist.
 Nobody does.
 But the problem stems largely, I think, from the definition; the designations we make for what racism is and isn’t.
 So let’s start there.
 Racism, as defined by Merriam Webster, is:

 - (a) the poor treatment of or violence against people because of their race and/or